The Tamuli

 The Tamuli is the sequel to The Elenium.
 In this series, Sparhawk and friends travel to the Tamul Empire, far to the east.
+The first book was published in November 1992.

 Domes of Fire

 Domes of Fire returns the reader to the world of The Elenium and the adventures of Sparhawk - Pandion Knight and Prince Consort to Queen Ehlana of Elenia.
 The novel chronicles the journey of Sparhawk and his companions as they journey across two continents to the city of Matherion, capital of the Tamul Empire - where supernatural occurrences threaten the safety of the entire world.

 The Shining Ones

 The Shining Ones continues the adventures of the series.
 Having seen the beginning of the threats in the Tamuli Empire, Sparhawk and his friends launch a campaign to purge the majority of the offenders with the help of the feared Shining Ones.
 As events reveal greater forces working in the background, Sparhawk is forced to do what he never wished to: take forth Bhelliom, the Sapphire Rose, and wield it once again.